glewe/confluence-user-macros/src/spacer/README.md

 1. Paste the template code from the *.vtl file into the Template field
 1. Click Save

-# License #
-This Confluence User Macro is distributed under the GNU LGPLv3 license.

 ## Credits
 Icon from the [Nuvola icon set by David Vignoni](http://www.icon-king.com/projects/nuvola/), distributed under GNU LGPLv2.1